 A Greenway Road has a weight restriction of 500kg.
 Permits may be obtained to take vehicles onto these roads.

-Can vehicles over 500kg unladen weight use a Greenway Road?
+Vehicles over 500kg unladen weight

 A Greenways Permit is required for large vehicles over 500kg unladen weight to use the road.
 There are conditions placed upon the issue of the permit such as the times (if appropriate), date(s) and purpose for which a vehicle is permitted to use a specified Greenway.
 Agricultural Vehicles are Exempt.